ioccc-src/winner/2018/mills/README.md

 # ./a.out
 ```

-The program you've just run was the [winner of the first IOCCC contest from
+The program you've just run was the [winning entry of the first IOCCC contest from
 1984] [1]  (or was it 1894?), a personal favorite of mine.
 It is rather
 tightly bound to running on either a PDP-11 or a VAX-11.
 Now you have one.